 From on high has he sent fire into my bones, and it prevails against them; He has spread a net for my feet, He has turned me back: He has made me desolate and faint all day.
 The yoke of my transgressions is bound by His hand; They are knit together.
 They are come up on my neck; He has made my strength to fail: The Holy One has delivered me into their hands, against whom I am not able to stand.
 The Holy One has set at nothing all my mighty men in the midst of me; He has called a solemn assembly against me to crush my young men: The Holy One has trodden as in a winepress the virgin daughter of Y'hudah.
 For these things I weep; my eye, my eye runs down with water; Because the comforter who should refresh my soul is far from me: My children are desolate, because the enemy has prevailed.
-Tzivon spreads forth her hands; there is none to comfort her;
+Tziyon spreads forth her hands; there is none to comfort her;

-The Holy One has commanded concerning Ya'akov, that those who are round about him should be his adversaries: Y'rushalayim is among them as a thing tamei.
+Tziyon spreads forth her hands; there is none to comfort her; The Holy One has commanded concerning Ya'akov, that those who are round about him should be his adversaries: Y'rushalayim is among them as a thing tamei.